basbossink/presentations/functional-programming/notes.markdown

     + Haskell
     + LISP
     + Scala
-    + Emacs

 ### Type inference

-- Lately mostly doing haskell, preperation a bit disappointing F# inference does not use info about signature sqrt Haskell does
+- Lately mostly doing Haskell, preperation a bit disappointing F# inference does not use info about signature sqrt Haskell does.

+### Pattern matching
+- Examples
+- F# supports *Active Patterns* functions to be run as part of pattern matching Makes it possible to match over arbitrary types and paremeterize pattern matching.

+### Algabraic data types
+- What's in a name

+### Function Composition

+### Anonymous function (lamdba expressions)

+#### Closure

+>In computer science, a closure is a first-class function with free
+>variables that are bound in the lexical environment.
+Such a function is
+>said to be "closed over" its free variables.